Mass Timber Construction | Sustainable Construction | Autodesk

 BamCore

-The Grass House showcases a range of customised facades and finishes, from paint and plaster to masonry, stucco and charred wood.
+The Grass House showcases a range of customized facades and finishes, from paint and plaster to masonry, stucco, and charred wood.

 Explore the transformative potential of mass timber construction in combating climate change and role of embodied carbon emissions in building sustainability.
 Learn from industry experts how innovative techniques and technologies driving sustainability in building design and construction.